svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ![Handling a MessageNotUnderstood](dnu.png)

 But we can do better!
 Just fix the code and accept it.
 Now you can restart and proceed the execution.
 The same request is still active and the server will now do the correct thing.
-Have a look at your browser: you will see that your initial action, the upload, that first first failed, has now succeeded.
+Have a look at your web browser: you will see that your initial action, the upload, that first initially hung, has now succeeded.

 Up to now, the suggestion was that you can use the debugger and inspector tools to look at requests and responses.
 But you can actually change them while they are happening !
 Prepare for our experiment by making sure that you change the image to be different from the default one.
 Now set a breakpoint in #handleGetRequest: and reload the main page.
 There will be two requests coming in: the first one for /image and the second one for /image?raw=true.
 Proceed the first one.